sdcnku/micropython/docs/library/omv.image.rst

       If the regression's bounding box area is less than ``area_threshold`` then None is returned.

-      If the regression's pixel count is less than ``pixel_threshold`` then None is returned.
+      If the regression's pixel count is less than ``pixels_threshold`` then None is returned.

       Not supported on compressed images or bayer images.